The Assisted Dying Bill [HL] has been introduced by Baroness Meacher (Crossbench) and would apply to England and Wales only.

 What is the current law on assisted dying?

-Assisted dying is currently illegal in England and Wales under section two of the Suicide Act 1961.
+Assisted dying is illegal in England and Wales under section two of the Suicide Act 1961.
 Under this act, a person judged to have assisted the suicide or attempted suicide of another person is liable to imprisonment for up to 14 years.
-However, the Coroners and Justice Act 2009 provided an exemption on bringing charges under section 2 of the 1961 act.
+The Coroners and Justice Act 2009 provided an exemption on bringing charges under section 2 of the 1961 act.
 This was clarified in a February 2010 policy on assisted suicide from the Director of Public Prosecutions and the Crown Prosecution Service (CPS).
 These guidelines advised against prosecution if “the victim had reached a voluntary, clear, settled and informed decision to commit suicide”, and any person assisting was “wholly motivated by compassion”.
-As a result, there have been no prosecutions for the offence of assisting suicide since 2010.

 Baroness Meacher has outlined her reasons for introducing the bill as follows: